influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 indicating that the host or service is not reachable (yet) or external resources, like a machine or file, which are not yet available but might become available later.
-To indicate a retry-able startup-error the plugin should return a predefined error-type, potentially including an explicit flag.
-Additionally, the plugin might indicate partial connects to signal
+To indicate a retry-able startup-error the plugin should return a predefined error-type, potentially including an explicit flag denoting the retry-ability of the error.

+In cases where the retry-ability of an error cannot be generally determined by the plugin, i.e. where an error code indicates a fatal, non-recoverable error in one case but a non-fatal, recoverable error in another case, the plugin might add configuration settings to let the user configure that property.

 ## Configuration Options and Behaviors